Bombe/obs-dj-overlay/README.md

 * `track.artist` and `track.title`: The artist and title of the currently running track.
 When both `track` and `artist` are empty, the track info block is not shown.
+* `track.number`: The number of the currently running track.
+Display of the number will be omitted if this is empty or 0, and it will be ignored if both `artist` and `track` are empty.
 * `show.title` and `show.subtitle` can be set to include a large display for the show’s title.
 * `nextShow`: An announcement for the next show (optional).